Chapter 14 – Omega: Reunion and Departure

 Hey, by the way, remember how we’re getting a new end credits sequence this episode?
 It’s got a new end credits theme to boot!
 It’s called “Romancing Train!”
-You know, after the train we just blew up!
+Named after the train we just blew up!

 At this point, the party is left unconscious somewhere, and are found by none other than Fabula.
 Fabula insists she isn’t allowed to interfere, but wakes PoshePocket so that it can interfere for her.
 You know: PoshePocket!
 The living bag that was given to Ai by Fabula!
 An act you might call interfering.
 And after saying that… Fabula interferes directly anyways, and PoshePocket doesn’t?
 She just takes her giant clam, which now has giant wings like fucking Opa-Opa, and carries the subway car out of the subway’s dimension.

 In the back of the Comodeen’s “factory,” Cid reveals his masterwork: the airship Silvia.
 Unfortunately, he says the Silvia won’t operate until he can find a special substance called “flying water.”
 But no sooner has Cid introduced this than he changes the subject to talk about the subway again?
-Here, he reveals that the reason Omega was chasing the subway was to eat its core of antimatter, and Cid suspects that since antimatter is so rare, it might actually have been a shard of Omega all along.
-He suspects that Omega may be trying to reconstitute itself.
+Here, he reveals that the reason Omega was chasing the subway was to eat its core of antimatter, and Cid suspects that since antimatter is so rare, it might actually have been a shard of Omega all along (and sure enough, that’s what the confusing scene following the destruction of the train was trying to convey).
+He also suspects that Omega may be trying to reconstitute itself.
 And having finished that digression, he returns to the matter of the Silvia?
 Holy crap, writers, talk in a straight line!
 Cid’s point is that the Silvia is the only way for the Comodeen to defeat the Earl, what with Gaudium being a flying fortress.
 Good talk, Cid.
 Very organized.